ADINA Home

 The ADINA System is used widely in many fields of application, including the automotive, aerospace, manufacturing, nuclear, and biomedical industries, civil engineering applications, and research.

-Among the many reasons why the ADINA System is used, three key aspects stand out strongly - Reliability, Uniqueness, and Efficiency.
+Among the many reasons why the ADINA System is used, three key aspects stand out strongly - Uniqueness, Reliability, and Efficiency.

 Uniqueness